alexpos/wpq/_posts/2012-11-1-comment-html-attributes.md

 title: How do I remove the html attributes under the commenting form?
 tags: [ css, php]
 subtitle:
-tweet: "How do I remove the html attributes under the commenting form?"
+tweet: "Here are two code snipets to remove the html attributes under the comments form in #wordpress"
 ---

 To remove the “You may use…” stuff at the bottom of the comments form, just add this to your _style.css_: